Symplectic homology and the Eilenberg-Steenrod axioms: Introduction

 This is as complicated as it gets.
 The definition is again motivated by the dynamical interpretation of the groups that we wish to construct.
 For a given finite action window and for suitable choices of the parameters the orbits that are taken into account in $FH_*(H_{\mu,\nu,\tau})$ are located in the regions indicated by arrows in Figure~\ref{fig:SHcobordism_pair}.
 They correspond (from left to right in the picture) to negatively parameterized closed Reeb orbits on $\p^-W$, to constants in $W^{bottom}$, to negatively parameterized closed Reeb orbits on $\p^- V$, to positively parameterized closed Reeb orbits on $\p^+V$, to constants in $W^{top}$, and finally to positively parameterized closed Reeb orbits on $\p^+W$ (see~\S\ref{sec:excision}).

 We wish to emphasise at this point the fact that the above groups of periodic orbits \emph{cannot be singled out solely from action considerations}.
 Filtering by the action and considering suitable subcomplexes or quotient complexes is the easiest way to extract useful information from some large chain complex, but this is not enough for our purposes here.
 Indeed, getting hold of enough tools in order to single out the desired groups of orbits was one of the major difficulties that we encountered.
 We gathered these tools in~\S\ref{sec:confinement}, and there are no less than {four} of them: a robust maximum principle due to Abouzaid and Seidel~\cite{Abouzaid-Seidel} (Lemma~\ref{lem:no-escape}), an asymptotic behaviour lemma which appeared for the first time in~\cite{BOcont} (Lemma~\ref{lem:asy}), a new stretch-of-the-neck argument tailored to the situation at hand (Lemma~\ref{lem:neck}), {and a new mechanism to exclude certain Floer trajectories asymptotic to constant orbits (Lemma~\ref{lem:constant})}.
-The simultaneous use of {the first three of} these tools is illustrated by the proof of the Excision Theorem~\ref{thm:excision}. {The fourth tool is not used in the paper, though it does provide alternative proofs for some confinement results.}
+The simultaneous use of these tools is illustrated by the proof of the Excision Theorem~\ref{thm:excision}.

 Important particular cases of such relative symplectic homology groups are the \emph{symplectic homology groups of a filled Liouville cobordism relative to (a part of) its boundary}.
 Recalling that we think of a contact type hypersurface in $W$ as a trivial collar cobordism, we obtain groups $SH_*(W,\p^\pm W)$.
 It turns out that these can be equivalently defined using Hamiltonians of a much simpler shape, as shown in Figure~\ref{fig:SHrelboundary} below.
 It is then straightforward to define also symplectic homology groups $SH_*(W,\p W)$, which play a role in the formulation of Poincar\'e duality, see~\S\ref{sec:Poincare_duality}.
 We refer to~\S\ref{sec:SHWA} for the details of the definitions.